d-eisen/portfolio/content/tlaw.md

 case_subtitle: "Trenaman Law"

 # This is the case description in the case studies section
-case_description: "A site designed with fresh branding emphasizing the client's judicial career in service to the community and highlighting his areas of specialized practice.
+case_description: "A site designed with fresh branding emphasizing the client's judicial career in service to the community and highlighting his areas of specialized practice."

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img